virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-9-cindie-nye-set.markdown

 post_description: "Length 20:04.
 Multi-genre, variable BPM.
 Audio hosted on Virtualgoodsdealer."
 ---

+&zwnj;

 ![Set Cover 1.9](/images/post_images/2021-1-9-cindie-nye-set.md/twitch_screenshot.png)

+&zwnj;

-hi its cindie. this my set from the <a href="https://www.instagram.com/p/CJbw5shnvBP/" target="_blank">wasted fuckers nye rave.</a> during the live set, i messed around with my midi keyboard and added some more sounds. unfortunately those weren't recorded, so what's posted here is just the pre-mixed component. if you are listening with headphones there may be some sounds that are jarring or unpleasant to hear. please listen at your own caution. &zwnj;
+hi its cindie. this my set from the <a href="https://www.instagram.com/p/CJbw5shnvBP/" target="_blank">wasted fuckers nye rave.</a> if you are listening with headphones there may be some sounds that are jarring or unpleasant to hear. please listen at your own caution.

+&zwnj;

-{% include open-embed.html src="/mp3/nye_set02.mp3" %}  &zwnj;
+{% include open-embed.html src="/mp3/nye_set02.mp3" %}

+&zwnj;

 *Setlist:*
 *0:00 - 3:41*	        superbass - nicki minaj (€1И remix)
 *3:42 - 5:36*	        <a href="https://soundcloud.com/recordrecordparis/no-mak-schro-dingers-1" target="_blank">BABYMETAL _ イジメ、ダメ、ゼッタイ ONIES Mashup Remix</a>
 *5:37 - 6:57*	        say so - doja cat (slowed & reverb)